os6sense/xumlidot/README.md

 ## PRERELEASE VERSION (i.e. work in progress/not production ready)

 - dot output works quite nicely (see examples folder).
 - xmi output works however there are a few buggy cases.
 - large diagrams do not layout properly in VP (raising that with them as a subcriber).
 - can parse rails so *should* work on your project - please let me know if it doesn't.
 - missing some of the QoL options.
+- works with any ruby project (will break on broken code though)
+- works with rails but doesn't add the model attributes (yet)
+- pretty comprehensive output but missing delegation (TODO), dynamic methods, etc. etc.

 Why?